(Note: this post was originally published on October 21, 2021. It has since been updated with a few tweaks.)

-October is the time for all things pumpkin, and especially cozy, festive pumpkin desserts!
-I'm so excited to share these adorable mini trifles with you because they have everything I love.
-With four different layers, they're a symphony of different textures and flavors!
-Is there anything better than sweet pumpkin, creamy chocolate yogurt, fluffy vanilla whipped cream, and chewy cookies all unified into a single dessert??
+October is the time for all things pumpkin, and especially cozy, festive pumpkin desserts.
+With four different layers, these pumpkin trifles are a symphony of textures and flavors.
+The combination of sweet pumpkin, creamy chocolate yogurt, fluffy vanilla whipped cream, and chewy cookies makes for a perfect fall dessert.

-In order to keep these trifles better for the body, I've made a couple ingredient swaps.
+In order to keep these trifles on the healthier side, I've made a couple ingredient swaps.
 While a trifle often has a pudding or custard layer, this version uses high-protein yogurt for that same creamy feel.
-Both the pumpkin and yogurt layers are minimally sweetened with just a dash of maple syrup, which really lets the warming spices and chocolate stand out.
-And of course the cookies themselves are loaded with good stuff like oats and peanut butter!
+Both the pumpkin and yogurt layers are minimally sweetened with just a dash of maple syrup.
+The cookies themselves are loaded with nourishing ingredients like whole oats and peanut butter.

-You can also easily vary the amounts or proportions.
+You can also easily vary the amounts or proportions of the four trifle components.
 As written, the recipe below will make four dessert-size trifles or six mini trifles.
-But you could make a single big trifle (yum!!!) or double the recipe for a crowd.
+You could easily make a single big trifle in a large serving dish or double the recipe for a crowd.

-I don't suggest assembling these ahead of time since the cookies will get soggy.
-That said, you can certainly prepare all the separate components ahead of time!
-Bake and cool the cookies, mix the pumpkin layer, and mix the chocolate layer up to two days in advance.
-Store the cookies in a tightly sealed container at room temperature and store the pumpkin and yogurt in the fridge; then, when you're ready to assemble, just whip the cream and put the components into serving glasses, which will take all of ten minutes.
-Because they come together so quickly, these would be perfect for a Halloween party!
+Although these pumpkin cookie trifles are easy to assemble, there are still a few ways you can get ahead, especially if you're hosting guests.
+You can bake and cool the cookies, mix the pumpkin layer, and mix the chocolate layer up to two days in advance.
+Store the cookies in a tightly sealed container at room temperature and store the pumpkin and yogurt in the refrigerator.
+When you're ready to serve the trifles, just whip the cream and layer the components into serving glasses.

-I really can't wait for you to try these!
-They're all of my fall and Halloween dreams come true: pumpkin AND chocolate, chewy AND creamy, plus much better for the body than a classic trifle.
-I'm truly smitten with this recipe and am already excited to make them again.
+I can't wait for you to try these adorable pumpkin cookie trifles.
+They're the perfect fall and Halloween dessert because they're pumpkin and chocolate, chewy and creamy, plus much better for the body than a classic trifle.

-But perhaps the best part about these adorable little trifles is how fun and accessible they are.
-No fussy desserts here!
-These are easy to make, use mostly pantry ingredients, and don't need to look perfect.
-I actually find that desserts like these are even more delicious when they're a bit messy and feel really nostalgic and authentic.
-These are like something my grandma would have made.
+But perhaps the best part about these miniature trifles is how fun and accessible they are.
+They're easy to make, use mostly pantry ingredients, and don't need to look perfect.
+In fact, trifles are even better when they're rustic and a bit messy.

 It makes me so happy to hear from you and see your creations!
 Please leave a comment below and let me know what you think about this recipe.
 If you post a photo on Instagram, hashtag #TheRogueBrusselSprout and tag me (@TheRogueBrusselSprout) in the post text so that I'm sure to see it.